Financial Aid

 5. Private Student Loans

 6. Another financial option to help you pay for graduate school is applying for a private student loan.
-Private lenders require a credit check and often offer variable rates, so you’ll want to begin paying on these while you’re in grad school.
-This type of student financing is offered from credit unions and banks.
+Private lenders have their eligibility criteria and require a credit check.
+These student loans come with variable interest rates, so you’ll want to begin paying on these while you’re in grad school.
+Credit unions and banks offer this type of student financing.
 Before you take out a private student loan, check out private student loan options on Fastweb.
-You should also ask your university’s financial aid office if they have any private student loan lender partnerships.
+You should also ask your university’s financial aid office if they partner with private student loan lenders.
 Looking for more ways to pay for grad school?
 Check out this resource from Finaid.org.

 You Might Also Like